standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 ecosystem of build tools, libraries, OSes, etc. to autogenerate as much of them as possible from the machine readable data files.

-## Making SAIL easier for non-PL people to read
+## Making Sail easier for non-PL people to read

-A complaint that I often hear about the SAIL specification is that it is a bit inaccessible for normal users.
-The SAIL language design builds on a number of popular academic languages and programming language research ideas such as the [OCaml Functional Programming Language],
+A complaint that I often hear about the Sail specification is that it is a bit inaccessible for normal users.
+The Sail language design builds on a number of popular academic languages and programming language research ideas such as the [OCaml Functional Programming Language],